No-Cook Tofu Curry in a Hurry Salad

 - In place of the Bragg's Liquid Aminos, feel free to use Tamari, a gluten-free soy sauce, or regular soy sauce, if you aren't avoiding gluten.

 - The orange colored curry powder link provided in the ingredients list has been updated to share my FAVORITE curry powder brand so far.
 The link offers three jars at the most competitive pricing I could find.
 I like to buy in bulk to save on ingredients I use often.
+I also buy three jars at a time of the same brand for turmeric.

 - The nutritional info below reflects using store-bought vegan mayo since I've only recently updated this recipe to include a link to my original recipe for Raw Oil-Free Cashew Mayonnaise.